 How can Indian bloggers deposit their US dollar cheque or foreign currency checks in Indian bank accounts?
 You cannot simply fill a cheque deposit slip and drop your US dollar cheque or any other foreign currency into the bank ATM dropbox, unlike an Indian rupee cheque.
 Over the years, so many Indian bloggers have asked me this as they excitedly receive their first US dollar or euros cheque and want to find how to deposit it without hassles.

 Google Adsense dollar earnings come pre-converted in Indian rupees and can be simply dropped into ATMs to your bank account number scribbled behind the cheque (though an automatic bank NEFT transfer is a better way to do this now).
 But your other affiliate income from Amazon sales, ShareaSale, BuySellAds, etc are sent to your mailing address as dollar cheques and a mailed cheque in India need to properly deposited if you want to claim foreign currency earnings.

-Deposit US Dollar Cheque
+Deposit US Dollar or Foreign Currency Cheque

-Check the form for your bank.
-A very important field to fill besides the cheque details is the purpose of remittance (remember how important purpose code is for Paypal India users).
+A very important field to fill besides the cheque details is the purpose of remittance (remember earlier how important purpose code is for Paypal India users).

 So this how you can deposit your dollar income to your Indian bank account – Happy earnings!